FREE Auto Insurance Comparison

 Perhaps you’re offended at the implication all left-lane drivers are going 10–15 mph below everyone else.
-In many cases, in fact, a slow poke is often someone driving the speed limit.
+In many cases, in fact, a “slow poke” refers to someone who is driving the speed limit.

-This is because “the strongest predictor of an accident is variance from the average speed of traffic” (Vox, 2015).
+“Research has shown that the strongest predictor of an accident is variance from the average speed of traffic.” – Vox

 Although every state has some type of restriction regarding the left lane, these restrictions vary greatly.

 Here’s a summary of the various versions of this law in America:

 - 1 state: does not have a keep right law in place (it’s South Dakota)

 - 4 states: require you to stay right with several exceptions

 - 5 states: left lane driving is prohibited if you’re going under the speed limit